zhou-junyu/insql/doc/doc.md

   {
       var resolveResult = this.sqlResolver.Resolve("DeleteUser", new { userId });

-      //If you need to support multiple databases, you need to set the environment parameters of DbType.
+      //If you need to specify the database (matching the SqlId suffix to .SqlServer), you need to set the parameters of the DbType.
-      //var resolveResult = this.sqlResolver.Resolve(new ResolveEnviron().SetDbType("SqlServer"), "DeleteUser", new { userId });
+      //var resolveResult = this.sqlResolver.Resolve("SqlServer", "DeleteUser", new { userId });

       //connection.Execute(resolveResult.Sql,resolveResult.Param) ...
   }